atrodondi/On-This-day/README.md

  * Alex Rodondi:
  * Phuong Quyen Le: Front-end design using html, css, datepicker and bootstrap layout.
  * Ryan Shepard:
- * Alvaro Luna:
+ * Alvaro Luna: Back-end implementation of the “World Weather Online” API.
+Suggested an Office reference site logo.

  # Notable Concepts/Technologies Used:
  * Jquery/ AJAX
  * API authorization
  * Bootstrap

 # Team Efforts and Shoutouts
 Shoutout to everyone in the group for working hard and dedicated your times for this project.
 Shout out to Alex and Dania for always helping us out with AJAX and JQuery.
+Doubling shouting out Alex and Dania for all their help!

 # Challenges
-We were having a hard time to look for free and useful API.
+The hardest challenge was finding APIs that were free and functional.

 # Group Do: Designing your MVP
   1. Who is your target audience?